How to Become a Notary in the State of Michigan

 How do I renew my Michigan notary commission?

-When can I renew my Michigan notary commission?
+How soon can I renew my Michigan notary commission before it expires?

 You can renew your Michigan notary commission up to sixty days before your commission expiration date.